rikedyp/APLCourse/docs/Ufns.md

 1. Try calling `TradFn` with one and two arguments.
 How can the result be made to display to the session?
 1. Inspect the variable `global` after calling `TradFn` with different arguments.
 1. Step through the function using `Ctrl+Enter`.
-Inpect `⎕NC'optional'` when `TradFn` is called with one argument and when it is called with two arguments.
+Inspect `⎕NC'optional'` when `TradFn` is called with one argument and when it is called with two arguments.

 Here is the smallest tradfn:
 ```APL